hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 * assess the quality of alignments using coverage metrics and visualizations

 # ChIP-Seq quality assessment
+Prior to performing any analyses, it is best practice to assess the quality of your ChIP-Seq data to determine the strength of the peaks relative to noise, to ensure the fragment length is accurate based on the experimental design, and to see how well your replicates
 <Paragraph on importance of QC and what we are doing/looking for>

 ## Obtaining quality metrics using *phantompeakqualtools*